sebabelmar/react-expensify/README.md

 ### When multi level featuers present
 ![multiple levels](docs/features-multiple.png)

-This project presents as a deliverable a React ListWidget component that given an array of features renders a configurable first level of items and consequent level of clickble children.
+This project presents as a deliverable a React ListWidget component that given an array of features renders a configurable first level of items and consequent level of clickable children.
 This widget is mounted in a hypothetical environment call HipcampContainer.

 ListWidget component requires an array of features.